MGPoirot/StreepApp/README.md

 # Deploy

+1. Install XAMPP and open the XAMPP control panel.
+2. Start the Apache and MySQL servers.
-Install XAMPP.
-Clone this repo to XAMPPs `htdocs` folder.
-In phpmyadmin, create a data base named `streepapp_db`.
-Use the phpmyadmin import wizard to import the `streepapp_db.sql` file into the streepapp_db.
-Start the Apache and MySQL servers.
-Navigate to `/localhost/StreepApp/StreepApp`.
+3. Clone this repo to XAMPPs `htdocs` folder.
+4. In `localhost/phpmyadmin`, create a data base named `streepapp_db`.
+5. Use the phpmyadmin import wizard to import the `streepapp_db.sql` file into the streepapp_db.
+6. Navigate to `/localhost/StreepApp/StreepApp`.

 ## Setting a data base password